 The aft three 3/32 holes in the upper edge of R-901-L and R-901-R should be drilled to #30 and dimpled.
 These holes will later be used to attach the R-909 rudder tip.
-While the holes could be opened up to #30 when drilling the tip to the rudder, it would be nearly impossible to dimple the skins because the rudder is so narrow at that
+While the holes could be opened up to #30 when drilling the tip to the rudder, it would be nearly impossible to dimple the skins because the rudder is so narrow at that location.

 Drill the E-614-020 counterweight to the R-912 counterbalance rib.
 The forward tooling hole on the R-912 rib matches with the forward hole on the counterweight.
 Use the aft hole in the counterweight to match drill into R-912.
 Remove the counterweight and machine countersink the holes for a #10 countersunk screw.
-De burr the
+De burr the holes in the counterbalance rib and dimple for a #10 countersunk screw.

-□ Although the rudder and elevator spars are 0.032 and could technically be machine countersunk, we strongly recommend that these parts be dimpled.
-Be careful that the dimple dies do not drag along the web of the spar
+Although the rudder and elevator spars are 0.032 and could technically be machine countersunk, we strongly recommend that these parts be dimpled.
+Be careful that the dimple dies do not drag along the web of the spar and gouge it.
+It may be necessary to grind a flat side on the dies to obtain the necessary clearance.

-□ The trailing edges of both the left and right R-901 skins are dimple countersunk and both sides of the R-916 rudder trailing edge are machine countersunk.
+The trailing edges of both the left and right R-901 skins are dimple countersunk and both sides of the R-916 rudder trailing edge are machine countersunk.
 These rivets will be double flush.
-The shop head actually turns
+The shop head actually turns out looking pretty nice when it is driven into a dimple.
+Prime all the components desired.